Your AI coding agents are brilliant.

 • Decision bundles: batched with summary, rationale, and source link

-• Review like a diff: approve, reject, or flag — progressive disclosure
+• Review like a diff: approve, reject, or flag with progressive disclosure

 • Merge into the graph: approved decisions become first-class objects